-Special education assistants who have been employed by the District as a special education assistant for at least five years and who are required by the District and by the Department of Public Instruction to possess a DPI Special Education Aide License #883 shall be reimbursed by the District for up to seventy-five dollars (\$75.00) for the cost of renewal of the #883 license.
-The reimbursement shall occur at the time of the DPI's approval of the special education assistant's application for license renewal.
-The reimbursement is not applicable if the special education assistant has worked less than five years with the District or if the seventy-five dollars (\$75.00) is to be applied toward the cost of the special education assistant's initial five year special education aide #883 license.
+Special education assistants who are required by the District and by the Department of Public Instruction to possess a DPI Special Education Aide License #883 shall be reimbursed by the District for up to seventy-five dollars (\$75.00).
+The reimbursement shall occur at the time of the DPI's approval of the special education assistant's application for license.